clemsonciti/rcde_workshops/intro_picotte/07-batch.md

 ~~~

 If the submission was successful, it will give you the job ID, as shown above.
-We can monitor the job's progress with the `qstat` command.
+We can monitor the job's progress with the `squeue` command.
 This is an example to list
 all jobs that are currently executed by you:

 ~~~bash